Engin-Boot/pong-stage-nihalX1/Stage0/sequence-start.md

 Player 1 is on left and Player 2 is on right.
 Board detects that either its left or right wall has collided with Ball.
-If right wall has been collided with, Score System updates score for Player1.
+If right wall has been collided with, Score System updates score for Player 1.
-If left wall has been collided with, Score System updates score for Player2.
+If left wall has been collided with, Score System updates score for Player 2.